 Digitorium is being held at The University of Alabama in Tuscaloosa, AL, which is located about an hour west of Birmingham, AL. This page provides some information about traveling to Tuscaloosa, as well as links to discounted hotel accommodation which will be available to conference participants, and a link to the Tuscaloosa Tourism and Sports Commission website for details of historical sites, nature walks, and other local attractions, together with dining options and local area maps to help conference participants to make the most of your time here in Alabama.

 Traveling to Tuscaloosa, AL

 Tuscaloosa is located 58 miles West of Birmingham, AL, about an hour’s drive away from the nearest airport, which is the Birmingham Shuttlesworth International.
-The airport’s website provides information about the various carriers who fly to Birmingham, as well as details about rental cars and other ground transportation options through their Passenger Info link.
+The airport’s website provides information about the various carriers who fly to Birmingham, as well as details about rental cars and other ground transportation options through their Passenger Info page.

 Two shuttle firms operate buses between Birmingham Shuttlesworth International Airport (BHM) and Tuscaloosa:

 Main Conference Venue